opencv/opencv/modules/imgproc/doc/geometric_transformations.rst

     // specify fx and fy and let the function compute the destination image size. resize(src, dst, Size(), 0.5, 0.5, interpolation);

+To shrink an image, it will generally look best with CV_INTER_AREA interpolation, whereas to enlarge an image, it will generally look best with CV_INTER_CUBIC (slow) or CV_INTER_LINEAR (faster but still looks OK).

 See Also:
 :ocv:func:`warpAffine`,